AZentertain: Tucson, Arizona Gold Rush

-The search for gold and treasures in the Cañada del Oro of the Santa Catalina Mountains, north of Tucson, Arizona, may have started as early as the 1500s with the expedition of Coronado.
+The search for gold and minerals in the Cañada del Oro (Canyon of Gold), north of Tucson, Arizona, may have started as early as the 1500s with the expedition of Coronado.

 The arrival of the Spaniards in the 1700s also contributed to the legends of lost Spanish Jesuit mines with tales of bullions of gold treasure still buried in the Santa Catalina Mountains.